I always provide a quick summary at the beginning of my blog post so that you can decide if this article is for you or not.

 6) Story-Sell your Online Course

-At this point in time, you have already created trust and established a relationship with your email subscribers.
+By this point in your sales funnel, you have already created trust and established a relationship with your email subscribers.

 It’s time to offer your email subscribers the opportunity to step up their game.